Miserlou/ADGMaker/README.md

 ## Manual Usage

-Download an instrument from [the Philharmonic Orchestra website](http://www.philharmonia.co.uk/explore/make_music/double_bass) and unzip it.
+Download an instrument from [the Philharmonia Orchestra website](http://www.philharmonia.co.uk/explore/make_music/double_bass) and unzip it.

 Then, (from a virtualenv), run: